When do you pay the annual fee on a credit card?

-If you’ve got a $0 annual fee in the first year or want to keep track of ongoing account costs, here’s what you need to know about credit card annual fees.
+If you’ve got a $0 annual fee for the first year or want to keep track of ongoing costs, here’s what you need to know.

-How can I avoid paying a credit card’s annual fee?
+How can I avoid paying a credit card annual fee?

 If you have a credit card that offers no annual fee in the first year, you can avoid this cost by cancelling the account within the first 12 months.
-To do this, you’ll need to make note of the date you got the card, pay off your full balance and then contact your credit card company and ask to close the account before the anniversary of your account opening.
+To do this, you’ll need to pay off your full balance and then close the account before the anniversary of your account opening.

-For example, say you got a credit card on 31 January 2018 that offered a $0 annual fee in the first year and then charged a $250 annual fee after that.
-If you decide the standard annual fee isn’t worth it for you, then you would need to cancel the card before 31 January 2019 to avoid being charged an annual fee.
+For example, say you got a credit card on 1 January 2022 that offered a $0 annual fee in the first year and then charged a $250 annual fee after that.
+If you decided the $250 annual fee wasn't worth it for you, then you would need to cancel the card before 1 January 2023 to avoid being charged an annual fee.

 Other ways to avoid a credit card annual fee